RaspAP/raspap-docs/docs/quick.md

 # Quick installer

 ## Overview
-The installer has been designed to assist users with creating an instance of RaspAP both quickly and with a great deal of flexibility.
+The Quick installer has been designed to assist users with creating an instance of RaspAP both quickly and with a great deal of flexibility.
-The install loader will respond to several command line arguments, or switches, enabling various features, upgrades or even installing from a forked version of RaspAP in another GitHub repository.
+The [install loader](https://github.com/RaspAP/raspap-webgui/blob/master/installers/raspbian.sh) will respond to several command line arguments, or [switches](#switches), to customize your installation in a variety of ways, or install one of RaspAP's optional [helper](minwrite.md) [tools](ssl.md).

 ## Alternatives
-The Quick installer gives you the greatest level of flexibility for creating an instance of RaspAP.
-You may, for example, combine several options or [switches](#switches) to customize your installation in a variety of ways, or install one of RaspAP's optional [helper tools](minwrite.md) [[1](ssl.md)].
+The installer gives you the greatest level of flexibility for creating an instance of RaspAP.
 However, if your goal is to use RaspAP as a component of a larger project, or wish to isolate its dependencies from existing software on your system, consider deploying RaspAP in a [Docker container](docker.md) instead.

 ## Usage
 The [Quick installer](https://github.com/RaspAP/raspap-webgui/blob/master/installers/raspbian.sh) has several options for configuring a RaspAP installation.
 You can get usage notes from your command shell by requesting the installer like so: